Skip to content

 To fetch the logged in user information (aka the current user), start by importing AuthContext in the file RoomScreen.js.

-2import React, { useContext, useEffect } from 'react';
+import React, { useContext, useEffect } from "react";

 Next, to verify that the you are getting the current user information, inside the RoomScreen component, add the following two lines.